 What is a peyote trip like?

 While the drug has notoriety as a spiritual substance, long used by the Native American Church for spiritual journeys, not everyone will have a positive experience with peyote use.
 Mescaline has the potential to heighten emotions as well as force people to live painful memories in vivid sensory visions.
-Depending on an individual's mental health history, past trauma, current emotional state, and other co-occurring disorders; a mescaline trip may turn into a bad experience that can be upsetting and traumatic.
+Depending on an individual's mental health history, past trauma, current emotional state, and other co-occurring conditions; a mescaline trip may turn into a bad experience that can be upsetting and traumatic.

 A person may also have a negative trip if they are combining mescaline with other substances like alcohol or opioids, and conversely if they have had limited exposure to hallucinogenic substances in the past.